dvaJi/FoOlSlide-API/README.md

 New in version 2
 ------------
-1. Backend recoded in Bootstrap 3 and mobile-optimized
+-  Backend recoded in Bootstrap 3 and mobile-optimized
+-  Frontend theme is mobile-optimized and jquery/javascript has been updated
+-  Disqus comment support (not finished)